knative/docs/docs/client/install-kn.md

 # Installing CLI Tools

-There are three CLI tools available for managing Knative.
+There are three CLI tools available for managing Knative:

 - Kubernetes CLI - `kubectl`
 - Knative CLI - `kn`
 - Knative Operator CLI - `kn`

-The `kn` CLI makes Knative operations easier, but all functionality is available in `kubectl` provided you want to primarily use YAML representations of resources.
-The Knative Operator CLI facilitates the of installing of the Knative Operator and the Serving and Eventing components.
+The `kn` CLI makes Knative operations easier, but all functionality is available in `kubectl` CLI provided you want to primarily use YAML representations of resources.
+The Knative Operator CLI facilitates installing the Knative Operator and the Serving and Eventing components.

 ## Install Kubernetes CLI